M-Lenczyk/ApacheArrowFlightODBC/README.md

 ### 2. ODBC

 ODBC (Open Data Base Connectivity) - API specification that allows the application to access multiple Database Management Systems (DBMS) with the same source code.
-The appli- cation calls functions in the ODBC interface that are implemented in modules called drivers, that support a specific database.
+The application calls functions in the ODBC interface that are implemented in modules called drivers, that support a specific database.
 Driver Manager handles the communication between the application and individual drivers.